 Traditional Program Sequence / Curriculum:

 The Traditional BSN program is designed for students with no previous preparation in nursing.
-Under the direct supervision of its faculty members, the School of Nursing uses the facilities of large hospitals, health agencies and long-term care facilities in the community to provide optimal clinical learning experiences for students.
+Under the direct supervision of its faculty members, the School of Nursing uses hospitals, health agencies and long-term care facilities in the community to provide optimal clinical learning experiences for students.

-Graduates are awarded the bachelor of science in nursing (BSN) degree and are eligible to sit for the NCLEX-RN examination for licensure as registered nurses in Washington state.
-They are prepared for first-level staff nursing positions in hospitals, clinics, the military, long-term care facilities and community health agencies, with potential for rapid advancement and assumption of leadership roles.
-They also have the basis to pursue graduate study in nursing.
+Graduates are awarded the bachelor of science in nursing (BSN) degree and are prepared to take the NCLEX-RN examination for licensure as registered nurses.
+They are prepared for nursing positions in hospitals, clinics, the military, long-term care facilities and community health agencies, with potential for advancement and assumption of leadership roles.
+They also have the preparation to pursue graduate study in nursing.

 If you already have 60 credits or a bachelor’s degree in a non-nursing discipline, you may qualify for our Accelerated BSN program.